AndreyTeets/FileServer/README.md

 As for authorization - the server requires the authenticated user name to be `Main`, but it's kind of redundant since the server doesn't issue tokens for any other users.

 ## Configuration
 Server settings are configured using the `appsettings.json` file.
-The file must exist at the path specified in the `FileServer_SettingsFilePath` environmental variable (which is by default set to `/app/settings/appsettings.json` in the docker image) or in the working directory of the application if this environmental variable is unset.
+The file must exist at the path specified in the `FileServer_SettingsFilePath` environmental variable (which is by default set to `/app/settings/appsettings.json` in the container image) or in the working directory of the application if this environmental variable is unset.
 The file is hot-reloaded on change (including the logging configuration section).

 It's also possible to override the settings specified in the file using environmental variables.
 For example, setting `FileServer__Settings__ListenAddress` environmental variable will override `Settings.ListenAddress` specified in the `appsettings.json` file.